M7 is a leading specialist in the pan-European, regional, multi-tenanted commercial real estate market.

 M7 was established in 2009 and focused initially on the UK multi-tenanted industrial sector.
 The need for efficient and accurate data management was a key part of the firm’s founding philosophy.

-The development of the continental European platform started in 2013, with the goal of providing real estate owners and investors with a first class, integrated asset management platform across Europe, specialising in multi-ten- anted regional real estate.
-With local teams on the ground in 15 countries and territories, the business is well placed to access local market intelligence and source attractive deals.
+The development of the continental European platform started in 2013, with the goal of providing real estate owners and investors with a first class, integrated asset management platform across Europe, specialising in multi-tenanted regional real estate.
+With local teams on the ground in 14 countries and territories, the business is well placed to access local market intelligence and source attractive deals.
 All assets are actively managed throughout the holding period, integrating local market intelligence into the decision-making process.

 In September 2021, Oxford Properties Group, a leading global investor, asset manager and developer of commercial real estate, acquired M7.
-M7 continues to operate as a stand-alone business under the day-to-day management of the current leadership team.
-The transaction provides M7 with the support and resources of a significant global real estate investor which shares M7’s entrepreneurial ethos and strong ambition to grow the business substantially over the next few years to create a truly world-class industrial-focused asset and investment management platform.
+M7 continues to operate as a stand-alone business.
+The transaction provided M7 with the support and resources of a significant global real estate investor which shares M7’s entrepreneurial ethos and strong ambition to grow the business substantially over the next few years to create a truly world-class industrial-focused asset and investment management platform.

 M7 looks to agree target returns for each of the strategies implemented.
 We have a team focused on reporting and measure performance against forecast on an ongoing basis.